Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. 101-clean\_emacs - This script uses rm to delete files matching a wildcard.

-18. 102-tree - This script creates three directories with mkdir
+18. 102-tree - This script creates three directories with mkdir.

+19. 103-commas - This script uses various options of the ls command.